-Located in downtown Pittsburgh adjacent the Allegheny River, the five-story, 1.5 million square foot David L. Lawrence Convention Center (DLCC) is a symbol of the city's economic and environmental revitalization.
-The DLCC is owned by the Sports & Exhibition Authority of Pittsburgh and Allegheny County (SEA) and the SEA contracts with SMG for the day to day management of the facility.
+Located in downtown Pittsburgh adjacent to the Allegheny River, the five-story, 1.5 million square foot David L. Lawrence Convention Center (DLCC) is a symbol of the city's economic and environmental revitalization.
+The DLCC opened in 2003 and is owned by the Sports & Exhibition Authority of Pittsburgh and Allegheny County (SEA).
+The SEA contracts with SMG for the day to day management of the facility.
 The DLCC was built as a public investment to attract non-resident visitors to the region and to bring tourism spending to Pittsburgh.
 With encouragement and support from local organizations, an additional goal was decided upon: to create an innovative and environmentally responsible facility that would showcase the benefits of sustainable design and operations.

 Pittsburgh's philanthropic community played a major role in the development of the DLCC by supporting an international competition for the design of the convention center.
-The foundations that funded this \$750,000 design competition included the Heinz Endowments, the Hillman Foundation, the Claude Worthington Benedum Foundation, the Buhl Foundation, the Richard King Mellon Foundation, and an anonymous foundation.
+The foundations that funded this \$750,000 design competition included the Heinz Endowments, the Hillman Foundation, the Claude Worthington Benedum Foundation, the Buhl Foundation, the Richard King Mellon Foundation, and an additional foundation that chose to be anonymous.
 The competition required that the design proposals include green building strategies.